 Father has made this promise for His children:

-As this verse reveals, it is the eyes of Yahuwah, His infinite, all-seeing Holy Spirit, who searches throughout the whole earth.
-This searching work of the Holy Spirit is to search and look for those who love Yahuwah, in order to show Himself strong on their behalf.
+As this verse reveals, it is the eyes of Yahuwah — His infinite, all-seeing Holy Spirit — who searches throughout the whole earth.
+This searching work of the Holy Spirit is to search for those who truly love Yahuwah.
+The Holy Spirit searches for such people in order to show Himself strong and available on their behalf.

-The Holy Spirit searches out, and knows those who belong to Father, and therefore He “makes intercession for the saints according to the will of God” (Romans 8:27).
+The Holy Spirit searches out, and knows those who belong to Father, and therefore He “makes intercession for the saints, according to the will of God” (Romans 8:27).
 The Holy Spirit intervenes on our behalf!

-God tells us that the work He has begun within us, He will accomplish — and He will complete that work in us unto the end (Philippians 1:6; 1Corinthians 1:8).
+God tells us that the work He has begun in us, He will accomplish it — He will complete the work began in us, unto the end (Philippians 1:6; 1Corinthians 1:8).

-Yes, the amazing comfort of the Comforter is so constant, that it is easy for us to take His presence for granted, and we become oblivious to His help and comfort!
-Sadly, we all can grow accustomed to His presence, and thereby forget to be grateful and thankful for all He does for us!
+Yes, the amazing comfort of The Comforter is so constant, that it is easy to become oblivious to His help and comfort!
+Sadly, we can grow accustomed to His help, and thereby forget to be grateful and thankful for all He does for us!

 A List of Seven Comforts

-- 5. The Holy Spirit is for us the Spirit of love, whereby we are enabled to love one another (2Timothy 1:7; 1Peter 1:22; 1John 3:14a).
+- 5. The Holy Spirit is for us the Spirit of love, for He enables us to love one another (2Timothy 1:7; 1John 3:14)

 One of the Greatest Comforts of the Holy Spirit

 As we saw in Have You Received The Holy Spirit Since You Believed?, when the Holy Spirit Baptism occurs in us, we are filled to over-flowing.
-The out-flow, or over-flow, of the Holy Spirit comes through our lips, and becomes the experience of speaking in tongues, as the Scriptures confirm (Acts 2:4; Acts 10:44-46; Acts 19:6).
+This out-flow, or over-flow, of the Holy Spirit comes through our voice, and becomes the experience of speaking in tongues, as the Scriptures confirm (Acts 2:4; Acts 10:44-46; Acts 19:6).
 This heavenly prayer language is the means whereby the Holy Spirit makes intercession on our behalf, while we are praying (Romans 8:26-27).

-It is true, as Paul tells us, that when we pray in the Spirit, our understanding is unfruitful (1Cor 14:14).
+It is true, as Paul tells us, that when we pray in the Spirit, our understanding is unfruitful (1Corinthians 14:14).
 Yet, as we pray in the Spirit, it is also very true that our heavenly prayer language begins to help us tremendously!
 We come to understand and confirm what the Scriptures mean regarding praying in the Spirit:

-Now we can see why it is essential for all Believers to heed Yahushua’s instruction, to “Wait for the promise of the Father“ — “until ye be endued [clothed] with power from on high” — to be Baptized in the Holy Spirit!
-(Acts 1:4,5,8; Luke 24:49)
+Now we can see why it is essential for all Believers to heed Yahushua’s instruction, to “Wait for the promise of the Father“ — “until you be endued [clothed] with power from on high” — to be Baptized in the Holy Spirit! (see Acts 1:4,5,8; Luke 24:49)